 One area of spend management where a finance team can make a significant difference to the company’s bottom line is procurement planning.
-When done well, this function involves not only cost cutting, but also looking for ways to better align the company’s finances with its goals and values, eliminating potential contract management or compliance concerns in the future.
+When done well, this function involves not only cost-cutting and helping the procurement team with decision-making, but also looking for ways to better align the company’s finances with its goals and values, eliminating potential contract management or compliance concerns in the future.

 Fundraising and investor relations